ljc391/Giphier/README.md

 # Giphier
-A messager that can translate vocabulary, short sentance to single image
+A messager that using API from Giphy to translate vocabulary, short sentance into single image.